ableplayer/ableplayer/README.md

 *Able Player* is a fully accessible cross-browser media player.
-It uses the HTML5 \<audio\> or \<video\> element for browsers that support them, and the JW Player as a fallback for those that don’t.
+It uses the HTML5 \<audio\> or \<video\> element for browsers that support them, and (optionally) the JW Player as a fallback for those that don’t.

+Functioning examples of the player are available at [terrillthompson.com][example page].

 Features
 --------